schoeberl/chisel-lab/lab4/README.md

 diagrams as a visual representation or write Chisel code for simulation and synthesis of the circuit.
 It is important to be able to translate between those spcifications.
-In this part of the exercise you get Chisel code and shall draw a schematic of te circuit.
+In this part of the exercise you get Chisel code and shall draw a schematic of the circuit.
 Discuss your schematic with a TA.

 ### Code Example 1